RESOStandards/uli-service/README.md

 ![ULI Lifecycle](https://user-images.githubusercontent.com/535358/156813229-dfa2e522-5400-4342-a6f9-ada0c38e31ea.png)

-### STEP 1 - ORGANIZATIONS UOI A AND UOI B JOIN ULI SERVICE
+### STEP 1 - Organizations UOI A and UOI B Join the ULI Service
 Licensee data for orgs UOI A and B needs to be ingested when they join the network.
 Any potential duplicates will be found and resolved, as needed.

-### STEP 2 - NEW LICENSEE JOINS UOI A
+### STEP 2 - New Licensee Joins UOI A
 Now let's assume that a new licensee wants to join organization UOI A. The membership staff in UOI A would search for the new licensee in the ULI Service, potentially using information from their licensing board.
 If no match is found, a new ULI is created for the licensee.
 If matches are found, then each organization needs to resolve them before proceeding.

-### STEP 3 - COMMON LICENSEE IDENTIFIED BETWEEN UOI A AND UOI B
+### STEP 3 - Common Licensee Identified Between UOI A and UOI B
 In this case, an existing licensee was found in UOI B with a confidence of 70% or greater.
 The RESO ULI Service notifies UOI A and UOI B and asks them to take action.

 There are three options at this point: